Psychology Internship Training Program

 Special Workshops & Trainings

-From time to time, special workshops and trainings are made available to UCC clinical staff psychology including psychology interns and other UCC trainees.
-For example, all staff and trainees receive yearly, mandated training on suicidal and homicidal risk assessment.
-Permanent clinical staff members and interns also have opportunities to receive training on counseling around religious issues.
+From time to time, special workshops and trainings are made available to UCC clinical staff including psychology interns and other UCC trainees.
 Interns are encouraged to present at the Utah University and College Counseling Center Conference, and their attendance fee is paid by the UCC.
-There are also various staff development-oriented "Lunch & Learns" offered throughout the year.
-As mentioned, the UCC is also an institutional member of the LGBTQ-Affirmative Therapist Guild of Utah.
-As such, Guild trainings are available to UCC staff members and interns at low or no cost.

 Experiential Learning

 Interns at the UCC are expected to participate in some experiential learning activities across the year that require some self-reflection and appropriate self-disclosure.
-Such activities are completed in the interest of developing self-awareness as a therapist-in-training, particularly in increasing one's multicultural awareness, knowledge and skill.
-For example, interns normally attend a Student Affairs New-employee Orientation each fall that includes a module of diversity training focusing on identification of various identity statuses.
-Opportunities exist to continue this diversity training via a certificate program offered by the University's Student Affairs Diversity Counsel.
+Such activities are completed in the interest of developing self-awareness as a therapist-in-training.
+For example, interns normally attend a Student Affairs New-employee Orientation each fall.

 University Agencies Associated with Training

 Many university agencies provide interns with opportunities for outreach and consultation.
-These agencies include (but are not limited to) Career & Professional Development Center, Center for Equity & Student Belonging, Women's Resource Center, Center for Student Wellness, CSW's Victim-Survivor Advocates, Academic Advising Center, Center for Disability & Access, International Student & Scholar Services,Veterans Support Center, LGBT Resource Center, Housing and Residential Education, and University Student Apartments
+These agencies include (but are not limited to) Career & Professional Development Center, Center for Student Wellness, CSW's Victim-Survivor Advocates, Academic Advising Center, Center for Disability & Access, International Student & Scholar Services,Veterans Support Center, Housing and Residential Education, and University Student Apartments.

 Physical Facilities and Equipment

-The UCC is located on the 4th floor of the Student Services Building and provides individual offices for interns, group therapy rooms, the S.W.A.M.P. room, and a professional library with reference materials.
-Individual offices are equipped with network-linked personal computers and digital recording and viewing equipment.
-Via the Student Services Computer Network one can access MS Word, Excel, PowerPoint, Internet Explorer and Outlook, and various library databases.
-The agency uses Titanium, a scheduling and record-keeping software system accessible in every intern office.
+The UCC is located on the 3rd & 4th floors of the Student Services Building and provides individual offices for interns, group therapy rooms, the S.W.A.M.P. room, and a professional library with reference materials.
+Individual offices are equipped with network-linked personal computers with access to Word, Excel, PowerPoint, Internet Explorer and Outlook, and various library databases; and with digital recording capabilities.
+The agency uses Titanium (migrating to Medicat in December 2024), a scheduling and record-keeping software system accessible in every intern office.
 We also use University of Utah accounts for various cloud services, including Microsoft Teams, Microsoft Office 365, HIPAA-compliant Zoom, and UBox.

-The Student Services Building is centrally located on campus and also houses the Career and Professional Development Center, University College Advising, Financial Aid and Scholarships, Admissions, and Registration.
+The Student Services Building is centrally located on campus and also houses the Center for Campus Wellness, Center for Disability Access, Health and Wellness Administration, Career and Professional Development Center, University College Advising, Financial Aid and Scholarships, Admissions, and Registration.

 Application for Internship